isomerpages/mci-pac/index.md

   personnel to apply for Press Accreditation.
 image: /images/BANNER_ApplyPAC1.JPG
 permalink: /
-notification: We've moved!
-PAC Online can now be found at https://paconline.gov.sg, please update your bookmarks.
+notification: Please note that the new website address (URL) for Press Accreditation Card Online has changed with effect from 21 March 2024 and is now https://www.paconline.gov.sg.
+Users who have bookmarked the page may wish to update your settings.
 sections:
   - hero:
       background: /images/Hero_banner_1.png